dojo/docs/dojox/form/DropDownSelect.rst

 The DropDownSelect is designed to replace existing HTML select elements with minimal effort.
 You can also create them programmatically.

+`New in 1.4` You can specify the maximum height of your dropdown by specifying "maxHeight" on your DropDownSelect.
+If the dropdown would be larger than that value (in pixels), then scrollbars are added to the dropdown.

 ========
 Examples